omitogunjesufemi/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 --- | ---
-`0-readme.js` | A script that reads and prints the content of a file `1-writeme.js` | A script that writes a string to a file
+`0-readme.js` | A script that reads and prints the content of a file `1-writeme.js` | A script that writes a string to a file `2-statuscode.js` | Script that display the status code of a GET request